rh-01/Hex-Keypad/README.md

 ## Notes
-I used HC series chips for the whole project.

 There might be a more elegant way to implement this.
 For example, I wanted to directly connect the input select with the 4-OR gate that registers key presses so that I don't have to manually switch between the three target registers.
 However, there was a problem in the signal quality from the 4-OR (the switch would not happen reliably).
 When I have a bit more time I might try to fix this.